acsauk/CV/README.md

 #### Fast learner

-- Starting Makers Academy I had minimal experience of object orientated programming and had never coded in Ruby or Javascript.
+- Starting Makers Academy, I had minimal experience of object orientated programming and had never coded in Ruby or Javascript.
 16 weeks later and I am now comfortable in both languages and have the skills and frameworks to pick up new technologies/languages quickly.

 #### Communication and Teamwork